 The video for Tex Pistol's chart-topping, electro-pop tinged remake of 'The Game of Love' is a stylish triumph for budding teenage director Paul Middleditch - and one of the high points of New Zealand music video making in the 1980s.
 Tex Pistol, aka former member of Th'Dudes Ian Morris, is dressed in black and white with silver tipped cowboy boots and big red semi-acoustic guitar; while the soundstage, covered in a sheen of water, and blacked out except for a handful of spotlights, is all reflective surfaces for Morris and backing vocalist Callie Blood.

 K'Lee was just 17 when this song took the New Zealand charts by storm, peaking at Number two.
-The eponymous album that spawned it produced another three hits for the Rotorua-born teenager.
+Her self-titled album produced another three hits for the Rotorua-born teenager.
 She was the first female NZ artist to achieve four top 20 singles off a debut album.
 The song is a cover of a 1980s ballad by UK band Mr Mister.
-The video, directed by Greg Riwai, features multiple K'Lees appearing in the same scene in several places simultaneously, while singing in sync.
+The video, directed by Greg Riwai, features multiple K'Lees in the same scene, while singing in sync.
 Further sharply rendered visual effects work sees doves flying out of torn-up photographs.